-The Commonwealth’s Climate Finance Access Hub will help countries untangle the red tape around climate financing, and make successful applications to the international funds that address climate change.
-National advisors are taking up long-term positions in government environmental departments and agencies and in regional bodies such as the Caribbean Community Climate Change Centre in Belize.
-These experts are creating a pan-Commonwealth network that is being managed by a hub in the Republic of Mauritius.
+The Commonwealth’s Climate Finance Access Hub helps countries untangle the red tape around climate financing, and make successful applications to the international funds that address climate change.
+National advisors are deployed to long-term positions in government environmental departments and agencies, and in regional bodies like the Caribbean Community Climate Change Centre in Belize.
+These experts are creating a pan-Commonwealth network that is managed by a hub in the Republic of Mauritius.

 The Hub builds on the Commonwealth’s ongoing efforts to address climate change that began in 1989 with the adoption of the Langkawi declaration on the environment.
 At the Commonwealth Heads of Government Meeting in Malta 2015, leaders agreed to take action to limit global warming to 2 degrees.
 This joint decision was instrumental in securing the historic Paris accord on climate change.

 Since 2016, Antigua and Barbuda has secured two readiness grants from the Green Climate Fund.
 MORE

 The Hub has supported the Government of Barbados with six projects in the pipeline ranging in value from US$90,000 to 10,000,000.
 MORE